-- 1.3 This Environmental and Social Policy Statement outlines how OPIC will put into practice its commitment to the development goals (See Paragraph 1.2) through its environmental and social review and monitoring processes.
-Specifically OPIC will ensure through its processes that projects receiving OPIC support: - Are environmentally and socially sustainable. - Are compatible with low and no-carbon economic development. - Avoid prejudice and discrimination and respect Human Rights (See Glossary), including the rights of Workers (See Glossary) and the rights of Project Affected People (See Glossary). - Avoid adverse impacts and, if such impacts are unavoidable, properly mitigate or compensate for the impacts. - Undertake Meaningful Consultation (See Glossary) with Project Affected People (See Glossary) regarding project activities. - Are undertaken in countries that are taking steps to adopt and implement laws that extend Internationally Recognized Worker Rights (See Glossary). - 1.4 For its own operations, OPIC will implement best practices in environmental management and reporting in accordance with the provisions of Executive Order 13693 Planning for Federal Sustainability in the Next Decade (March 25, 2015).
+1.3 This Environmental and Social Policy Statement outlines how OPIC will put into practice its commitment to the development goals (See Paragraph 1.2) through its environmental and social review and monitoring processes.
+Specifically OPIC will ensure through its processes that projects receiving OPIC support:

+- Are environmentally and socially sustainable. - Are compatible with low and no-carbon economic development. - Respect Human Rights (See Glossary), human rights, including the rights of Workers (See Glossary) and the rights of Project Affected People (See Glossary). affected communities. - Avoid adversenegative impacts and, if such impacts are unavoidable, properly mitigate or compensate for the impacts. - Undertake Meaningful Consultation (See Glossary) with Project Affected People (See Glossary)Provide timely information regarding projectits activities. to Project Affected People (See Glossary). - Are undertaken in countries that are taking steps to adopt and implement laws that extend Internationally Recognized Worker Rights (See Glossary).

+1.4 For OPIC will implement for its own operations, OPIC will implement best practices in environmental management and reporting in accordance with the provisions of Executive Order 13693 - Planning for Federal Sustainability in the Next Decade (March 25, 201513514 - Federal Leadership in Environmental, Energy, and Economic Performance (October 8, 2009).